Congregation of Jesus Charitable Trust

 - Please be assured that when you provide your personal data, the Trust will keep your information confidential, will only ask for enough information to enable us to provide the service you have requested and will explain to you when you give us the information what we will do with it and only use it in this way.
-At all times the Trust adheres to the core principles of the General Data Protection Regulation 2018 (GDPR) in that the data that we collect is “Adequate, Relevant and Limited” for the purposes that we collect it.
+At all times the Trust adheres to the core principles of the Data Protection Act (DPA) 2018 and UK GDPR in that the data that we collect is “Adequate, Relevant and Limited” for the purposes that we collect it.
 If your information is ever inaccurate and you would like us to amend it or you would like us to change how we use it, then please let us know and we will do so immediately.

 - We never share your data with others or use it outside of the United Kingdom and, after fulfilling the purpose that we originally collected it for, we will confidentially dispose of your data within an appropriate time period.

-- The CJ Trust is the Data Controller for the purposes of the GDPR.
-The Data Protection Officer of the Trust is Victor Nicholls, Finance Secretary of The Congregation of Jesus Trust.
-Telephone 01904 464 923 or Email: firstname.lastname@example.org and Hannah Thomas, Special Collections Manager: T: 01904 643 238 E: email@example.com
+- The CJ Trust is the Data Controller for the purposes of the Data Protection.
+The Data Protection contacts of the Trust are: James Foster, Chief Operations Officer: T: 01904 643238 E: firstname.lastname@example.org and Hannah Thomas, Special Collections Manager: T: 01904 643 238 E: email@example.com

-- The Trust fully supports ‘the spirit and the letter’ of GDPR.
-In more detail, this is how the Trust has adopted GDPR principles:
+- The Trust fully supports ‘the spirit and the letter’ of Data Protection.
+In more detail, this is how the Trust has adopted Data Protection principles:

 (a) Data Collection Is “Adequate, Relevant and Limited”.
 At each point of data collection it is the Trust’s policy to advise you (the data subject) of: what information we are collecting and why; what we intend to do with it; how we hold it and for how long; and how you can amend it, change its use or gain access to it as necessary.